THE NEW HAMPSHIRE SPAY/NEUTER PROGRAM: Lessons From The First 10 Years

 1. Targeting a Program for Low-Income Pet Caretakers.

 Now we know why a low-income program is so important.
-It turns out that if you don’t provide a way for people living in poverty to be able to sterilize their pets, a much higher percentage of their cats and dogs remain sexually intact, which ultimately leads them to be admitted to shelters or migrate to freeroaming colonies.
-Even if you have good low cost programs, the copayment remains beyond the reach of the very poor and, at some point, you “hit the wall” and can’t make any more progress.
+It turns out that if you don’t provide a way for people living in low-income areas to be able to spay/neuter their pets, a much higher percentage of their cats and dogs remain intact, which ultimately leads them to be admitted to shelters or migrate to free-roaming colonies.
+Even if you have good low cost programs, the copayment remains beyond the reach of some residents and, at some point, you “hit the wall” and can’t make any more progress.
 That’s what happened to us.
-As soon as we provided poor caretakers with a program they could afford in 1994, the drop in shelter admissions and deaths was dramatic (see graph 1).
+As soon as we provided low-income caretakers with a program they could afford in 1994, the drop in shelter admissions was dramatic.

 Targeting helped us in two other ways that proved critical to the program’s success.
 First, it made the program cost effective, which in turn has made it possible for us to secure and maintain public funding.
 And it allowed us to gain the broad support of local veterinarians, who had told us for some time that they would work with us on any program that helped people who genuinely needed it.

 2. Using Dog License Fees as a Source of Revenue